Internet Protocol (IP) is here!

 Virtual Course Description:

 This course is intended for engineers and technologists who need to understand the detail in SMPTE’s ST 2110 suite of standards.
 It assumes a basic understanding of IP and associated terminology.
-Thomas Bause Mason will guide you in exploring SMPTE ST 2110 and its tremendous potential.
+Wes Simpson will guide you in exploring SMPTE ST 2110 and its tremendous potential.
 He will delve into elements including video, audio, and data encapsulation; identification and synchronization; and traffic shaping.

 Upon completion of this course participants should be able to perform the following: